coenm/RepoM/README.md

 RepoM will not compete with your favourite git clients, so keep them.
 It's not about working within a repository: It's a new way to use all of your repositories to make your daily work easier.

-📦  [Check the Releases page](https://github.com/coenm/RepoM/releases) to **download** the latest version and see **what's new**!

-## Credits

-RepoM is a fork of [RepoZ](https://github.com/awaescher/RepoZ), which was created by [Andreas Wäscher](https://github.com/awaescher).
-RepoZ contains functionality that has been stripped in RepoM like supporting MacOS, releasing versions using chocolatey, the commandline sidekick (`grr``), and performing actions at multiple repostitories at once.

 ## The Hub

-The hub provides a quick overview of your repositories including their current branch and a short status information.
-Additionally, it offers some shortcuts like revealing a repository in the Windows Explorer, opening a command line tool in a given repository and checking out git branches.
+The hub provides a quick overview of your repositories including their current branch, a short status information, and optionally some provided tags.
+Additionally, it offers some shortcuts like revealing a repository in the Windows Explorer, opening a command line tool in a given repository, checking out git branches and lots of other predefined or customizable actions.

 ![Screenshot](https://raw.githubusercontent.com/awaescher/RepoZ/master/_doc/RepoZ-ReadMe-UI-Both.png)